Spend a day in Bluffton, Indiana

 Wells County Courthouse

 Set up as a traditional town square with the courthouse in the middle, Bluffton is an easy downtown to navigate.
-The courthouse is quite striking, with a tall clock tower and built in the Romanesque style.
+The courthouse is quite striking, with a tall clock tower built in the Romanesque style.
 It’s covered with a lovely sandstone which gives it a soft tan color – especially in the sunlight.

 In front of the courthouse is the Wells County Bison – I always look for these when I explore a new county so was happy that this one was so easy to find!
 These Bison were a part of the “Bison-tennial” in 2016 to celebrate Indiana’s 200th birthday.
 Every Indiana county created one that represents their county.